 Strategy 1 Expand supply of quality affordable homeowner & rental housing Why?
 Affordable housing need is consistently higher than the availability of programs, homes, or assistance.
 A balanced housing market that provides housing options affordable to all incomes has significant postive impacts on residents, the local and regional economy, transportation and traffic patterns, and quality of life.
-Actions Ensure new housing development meets existing and projected needs RE affordability etc Focus new affordable development in areas close to services and employment Consider infrastructure availability when siting new homes Consider shared- equity or turn-key approaches to affordable housing development Expand use of project-based vouchers in target areas Consider models to convert vacant homeownership units to rentals Facilitate additional partnerships to expand supportive housing options Tools & Resources Target market analyses Walkscore.com Northwest Michigan H Commercial Corridor I Measures Number of affordable homes vs. low-income ho ouseholds Strategy 2 Expand supply of senior and supportive housing Why?
+Actions Ensure new housing development meets existing and projected needs RE affordability etc Focus new affordable development in areas close to services and employment Consider infrastructure availability when siting new homes Consider shared- equity or turn-key approaches to affordable housing development Expand use of project-based vouchers in target areas Consider models to convert vacant homeownership units to rentals Facilitate additional partnerships to expand supportive housing options Tools & Resources Target market analyses Walkscore.com Northwest Michigan Ho Commercial Corridor In Measures Number of affordable homes vs. low-income households Strategy 2 Expand supply of senior and supportive housing Why?
 As the population ages, needs and demand for senior housing will increase.
 At the same time, needs for supportive housing are growing.
 New models for housing and service delivery will be needed to accommodate the needs of these populations.
-Actions supportive housing su Encourage new models for senior and supportive housing such as co-housing and village or networked models Develop, support, and facilitate partnerships to link services for all ages and abilities to housing Tools & Resources Northwest Michigan Ta arget Market Analyses Northwest Michigan H ousing Inventories Measures Number of supportive housing units Number of senior hous sing units Strategy 3 adequate and shelter needs response to Why?
+Actions Encourage new models supportive housing suc village or networked mo ch as co-housing and Develop, support, and to link services for all at housing Tools & Resources Northwest Michigan Ta rget Market Analyses Northwest Michigan Ho ousing Inventories Measures Number of supportive h nousing units Number of senior house ing units Strategy 3 Maintain an adequate and immediate response to emergency shelter needs Why?
 With growing shortages of affordable and supportive housing, homelessness is increasing; and finding homes for the homeless is becoming increasingly difficult.
 Meeting the basic needs of all residents can have positive community wide impacts while improving residents' quality of life.
 Seek long-term solutions to safely and permanently house the region's homeless.
 Actions Establish a safe haven system that adequately addresses community needs by replacing traditional shelters with service-enhanced short term solutions that link people with permanent housing Tools & Resources Annual Continuum of Care Point in Time Homeless Count Measures Number of shelter beds Number of homes with barrier-free features